benaug/Matern-Type3/README.md

 Version 3: Softcore point process where older points are thinned by a halfnormal thinning kernel with scale parameter sigma.thin.
 I also include the thinning radius r, but assume r is in the tail of the thinning kernel and is not estimated.
 It is used to speed up likelihood calculations.
 You can also estimate it, but there can be major multimodality issues.

+Further, I consider 2 ways to structure the models. "b" versions are more efficient than original versions (roughly 2x as fast).

 This seems like a good base model to use for spatial capture recapture.
 But I expect you will need extraordinary data sets with many traps and higher densities so that many activity centers are localized accurately.